mukoedo1993/CPP_advanced/effective_modern_CPP/item7/README.txt

 require coverting an int(10) and a double(5.0) to bools.
 Both conversions would be narrowing (bool can't exactly represent either value)
 ,and narrowing conversions are prohibited inside braced initializers, so the call is invalid, and the code is rejected.

+braced_initializer_case3.cc
+If the user_defined and built-in type conversion does not exist, the compiler will turn to other ordinary constructors.